dcefram/blog/content/blog/weremote-co-working.md

 To be fair, the staff did suggest to us to move to the smaller room, where they had dedicated air-conditioning.
 It was pretty cold there, so that was a good thing :) But still, if I am to rate this space objectively, the air-conditioning facility isn't stable enough to serve many co-working clients at the same time.

+Now, there's a possibility that this has been fixed by the time you're reading this.
+But as of our last stay at WeRemote last week, it wasn't satisfactory.

 ### Conclusion

 I would definitely recommend WeRemote.
 I recommended this to a friend who is working on a startup, as the area is really good and if he did get a private office space at WeRemote, he would generally not experience the air-condition issue.
 Hopefully, the internet connection stays stable as how it was on our previous 6 weeks, and this would definitely be a great space to work on.